Why NRT Makes it Harder to Stop Smoking

 - difficulty concentrating

 Unfortunately – or rather I should say fortunately – this is not true.
 I’ve asked hundreds of smokers about cigarette withdrawal symptoms and they all say the same things.
 Also, it’s remarkable that most smokers at first find it difficult to say anything at all about what they feel when they haven’t smoked for a while.
-However, with a bit of thought and prompting eventually they come up with one or two or three of these typical symptoms:
+However, with a bit of thought and perhaps some prompting eventually they come up with one or two or three of these typical symptoms:

 - Feeling like they would like to have a cigarette